MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 4. [Release and update for your app](#releasing-updates).

 ## Account Management
-Before you can begin releasing app updates, you must sign in with your existing CodePush account or create a new App Center account.
+Before you can begin releasing app updates, sign in with your existing CodePush account or create a new App Center account.
 You can do this by running the following command once you've installed the CLI:

 ```shell
 appcenter login